acli/artist-tools/doc/akimbo.md

 require loading individual posts
 (just like we have to control-click each post to open individual posts on a graphical web browser), but these loads are always accompanied by a delay to further reduce server load.
-Posts are cached so every post will only be loaded once unless their URL changes.
+Posts are cached so every post will only be loaded once unless their URL’s change.

 Bugs
 ====